meetkabeershah/meetkabeershah.github.io/_posts/2016-12-3-How-do-you-find-the-duplicate-number-on-a-given-integer-array-in-typescript-javascript.md

 ---
 layout: post
-title: How do you find the duplicate number on a given integer array in typescript/javascript?
+title: How do you find the duplicate number on a given integer array in typescript or javascript?
 ---

 This is one of the famous interview question of all times.
 > How do you find the duplicate number on a given integer array?

 There are so many ways to solve it in many languages with many different approaches.
-The one I suggest in javascript/typescript is:
+The one I suggest in typescript or javascript is:

 ```
 const findDuplicatesInAnArray = (inpArr) => {